-Hybrid Cold-Hardy Palm Tree with arching feathery fronds that withstands brief drops to 10°F, fast-growing, thrives with minimal care and works well in larger landscapes as well as near the pool.
+Hybrid cold-hardy palm tree with arching feathery fronds that withstands temperature drops to 15°F, fast-growing, thrives with minimal care, and works well in larger landscapes as well as near the pool.

 Why Choose a Mule Palm?

-The majority of feathery leafed palm trees are sensitive to freezing winter temperatures and won’t grow long-term in northern landscapes.
-However, this isn’t so with Mule Palms, as they stand up to freezing conditions while continuing to look fabulous and produce healthy growth.
+The majority of feathery-leafed palm trees are sensitive to freezing winter temperatures and won’t grow long-term in northern landscapes.
+However, this isn’t so with Mule Palms, as they stand up to temperatures down to 15°F.

 Coconut Palms are the poster child of warm tropical beaches with their fronds blowing in the breeze.
 However, Mule Palms are like small Coconut Palm imposters.
 You get all of the Coconut Palm’s good looks but at a smaller size and without the sensitivity to moderately cold temperatures that reach 15°F.

 The single-trunk palm is a hybrid.
 It’s the result of cross-breeding between Queen Palm and Pindo Palm.
 In fact, it gets its common name Mule Palm because the fruit produced is sterile just like a mule.

-Trees can grow up to 30 feet tall and with a spread of around 15 to 20 feet when in USDA zone 8.
+Trees can grow up to 20-25 feet tall and with a spread of around 15 to 20 feet when in USDA zone 8.
 The gray curving trunk sports brown leaf scars adding to the tree’s interest.
 Its graceful canopy is filled with arching fronds covered in a mass of flowing green leaflets giving them a feathery appearance.
 Each frond can grow up to 10 feet long, adding to the tree’s tropical appeal.

 Mule Palms are attractively utilized as specimens, accent plants, or mingle with other plants adding to a tropical design.
 They even look fabulous when planted near a pool or body of water.

-Holding the honor of being one of the most cold-hardy of the feathery frond palm trees, Mule Palms withstand temperatures down to 20°F. The tree will even withstand brief temperature drops of 10°F. However, you might want to give the palm a bit of protection before extreme cold weather arrives.
+Mule Palms withstand temperatures down to 15°F, and brief temperature drops of 10°F. However, you might want to give the palm a bit of protection before extreme cold weather arrives.
 The fronds suffer greatly if an extreme temperature event hits your otherwise moderately cold area.
 Please be advised that although the palm may survive, the fronds will likely turn brown.